Vyral/base-template/_posts/2020-01-21-4-cases-in-which-the-seller-is-exempt-from-providing-the-sellers-disclosure.md

 youtube_code: EMJBlDhyyQU
 ---

-{% include youtube.html %}When is a home seller exempt from providing a seller’s disclosure to a buyer?
-Tune in to find out\!
+{% include youtube.html %}<center>When is a home seller exempt from providing a seller’s disclosure to a buyer?
+Tune in to find out\!</center>

 When is a seller exempt from providing a seller’s disclosure?Those who brought this question to us also provided specific circumstances in which a seller failed to give them a disclosure.&nbsp;